Makktu/StarDrifter-2025/README.md

 logically.

 ### Tues 25 March 2025
-Project having a 'week off' for 'creative refreshment'.
+Project had a 'week off' for 'creative refreshment'.
 Need to get a lot of things actually done.
 And decided, gameplay and atmosphere-wise.

+### Wed 26 March 2025
+To be done:
+	Barriers (STILL not right - how long has this been dragging on now?)
+	New enemies (at least 2 needed, possibly more)

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++